- Debt Help

 Cash enables many people to lose control over their finances, as they do not see the magnitude of their daily transactions.
 It’s now common to see other shoppers frowning and fidgeting toward a person in front of them paying for their groceries with cash.
 It won’t be the first time we see such mannerisms, and it won’t be the last.

 Many financial psychologists say personal financial management is 20% numbers and 80% psychology.
-They go further by explaining that financial success is about understanding the power of money, staying on top of your budget, vividly visualizing spending – what is going in and out and prioritizing needs and wants.
+They go further by explaining that financial success is about understanding the power of money, staying on top of your budget and vividly visualizing spending―what is going in and out and prioritizing needs and wants.
 In short, the more informed we are about our money, the higher our chances of achieving financial success.

-In our contemporary world, all you have to do is swipe, tap or confirm a transaction and you have the latest gadget, big-screen TV (and in this case, the bigger the screen the better your viewing experience), new clothes and so forth.
+In our contemporary world, all you have to do is swipe, tap or confirm a transaction and you have the latest gadget, big screen TV, new clothes and so forth.
 The physical action and emotional attachment involved in going into your wallet or purse to hand out your hard-earned sweat is obsolete in our world today.
 Try counting 15 $20 bills for a $300.00 smartphone and hand this stack of cash to the sales person.
 Would it make a difference?